 Providing the third tipping point for GaN is the fast charger.
 Here the standout is Gene Sheridan, CEO and co-founder of Navitas Semiconductor.
-Today, virtually all fast chargers use GaN, thanks to its capability to deliver high powers and recharge power-hungry cell phones, tablets and laptops in a fraction of the time that silicon-based chargers would take.
+Today, virtually all fast chargers use GaN, thanks to its knowledge in overlapping sectors capability to deliver high powers and recharge power-hungry cell phones, tablets and laptops in a fraction of the time that silicon-based chargers would take.

-Following all this success, we are now standing on the precipice of one of the most significant tipping points in recent history: Al. Servers for Al, such as those made by Nvidia, have crossed a crucial threshold, with virtually all of them utilising GaN in the on-board 48 $V-12\ V$ (or in some cases 5 V) DC-DC converters.
+Following all this success, we are now standing on the precipice of one of the most significant tipping points in recent history: Al. Servers for Al, such as those made by Nvidia, have crossed a crucial threshold, with virtually all of them utilising GaN in the on-board 48 V - 12 V (or in some cases 5 V) DC-DC converters.